mailvelope/mailvelope/Readme.md

 ##### Running a testserver

-The most easy way is to run a simple webserver from within the root directory of mailvelope.

-    python -m SimpleHTTPServer
+There is a grunt task to start up a web-server and serve some test files.
+You can start the server by running:

+    grunt connect watch

-Open up a browser and point it to [the test page (http://localhost:8000/spec)](http://localhost:8000/spec).
+Open up a browser and point it to [the test page (http://localhost:8000/)](http://localhost:8000/).

+Note: If you leave the watch task, you would need to add the `--keepalive` option to the command line:

+    grunt connect --keepalive

 ##### Testing in firefox